 The Syrian refugee surge did not meaningfully impact destination countries’ economic freedom.
 All post-treatment point estimates are negative but small; the largest gap is just 0.18 points in period 6, and most are statistically insignificant.
 Only period 6 reaches conventional significance (p = 0.05), with a joint p-value of 0.106.
 Sweden is the most striking case: despite having the highest refugee ratio and fastest naturalization pathway (58% naturalized by 2023), it shows no significant effects in any year.
 Results are robust to dropping the UK from the donor pool, using all pre-treatment lags without covariates, and adding immigrant stock as a covariate.

 The Syrian case is particularly informative because the conditions for detecting erosion are maximally favorable.
 If institutional erosion were going to happen anywhere, it should have happened here.
-That it did not suggests that the mechanisms through which immigrants theoretically degrade institutions either do not operate or offset each other in practice.

 Do corruption reforms spur entrepreneurship?

-The key methodological challenge is staggered treatment adoption.
-Traditional two-way fixed effects DiD suffers from “forbidden comparisons” that bias estimates.
-This paper applies the Callaway and Sant’Anna (2021) DiD estimator, which computes group-time-specific treatment effects using only not-yet-treated or never-treated units as controls.
+Pavlik et al. (2023) showed that sustained anti-corruption reforms cause economic growth, but through what channel?
+This paper applies the Callaway and Sant’Anna (2021) DiD estimator, which properly handles staggered treatment adoption, to test whether reducing corruption boosts business creation.
 Treatment is defined as a sustained 5-year improvement of more than 0.20 in the World Bank’s Control of Corruption index.

 The analysis uses two complementary datasets: the World Bank Group Entrepreneurship Survey (formal firm registrations per 1,000 working-age people, 20 treated countries) and the Global Entrepreneurship Monitor (total, opportunity-driven, and necessity-driven TEA, 10 treated countries).

-Anti-corruption reforms have no statistically significant effect on any measure of entrepreneurship.
 Formal registrations show a slight negative point estimate (ATT = −0.70, s.e. = 0.54).
 Total TEA is essentially flat (ATT = −0.51, s.e. = 1.42).
 Necessity-driven TEA shows the largest decline (−2.68) but remains insignificant.
-Pre-treatment periods consistently include zero, supporting parallel trends.

 The divergence between formal data (slight decline) and GEM data (no change) suggests reforms may temporarily reshape the form of entrepreneurship, shifting activity between formal and informal sectors, without changing overall business creation rates.
 The growth benefits documented by Pavlik et al. must therefore flow through other channels: investment, human capital, or productivity improvements within existing firms.